st-vasyl/debug-container/README.md

 kubectl exec --container debug-container -ti debug-container -- /bin/bash
 ```

-You also may add `--serviceaccount=serviceaccount-name` to debug serviceaccount related issues.
+You also may add `--overrides='{"spec":{"serviceAccountName":"'serviceaccount-name'"}}'` to debug serviceaccount related issues.

 In case if you need to add securityContext with capabilities try to use template like this: